Shehu Abdul Rahman

 Shehu Abdul Rahman is a Nigerian professor of Agricultural Economics.
 He was the pioneer Vice-Chancellor of Federal University Gashua and former Deputy Vice-Chancellor (DVC) (Admin.), Nasarawa State University, Keffi.
-He is currently the vice - chancellor of Federal University Lafia.
+He served as the 3rd Vice-Chancellor of Federal University of Lafia from 2021 to 2026.

 Early life and education

 Shehu Abdul was born in Umaisha, a town in Toto LGA of Nasarawa State in the Kingdom of Opanda on the 7th April, 1968.
 In 1975, he obtained his First School Leaving Certificate from Anglican Transferred Primary School, Umaisha.
 He obtained his GCE O' Level from Ahmadiyya College, Umaisha.
 He earned his Bachelor of Agriculture degree in 1993, M.Sc.
 Agric.
 Economics in 1998 and a Ph.D. in Agric.
 Economics in 2001 from Ahmadu Bello University, Zaria, Nigeria.

 Academic career

 He started his academic career as an assistant Lecturer at Ahmadu Bello University, Zaria in 1994.
 He was promoted to Lecturer II in 1998.
 He later moved to Nasarawa State University, Keffi where he became Senior Lecturer in 2003.
 Associate Professor in 2005 and a professor in 2008 and he eventually moved to Federal University of Lafia as a professor in 2019.